 The selected contact will then be unsubscribed from the selected list.
 Please repeat if you need to unsubscribe the contact across all lists or follow the steps below.

-If a contact requests to be unsubscribed, you can use the 'Unsubscribe Contact' button.
+If a contact requests to be unsubscribed, you can use the bulk unsubscribe feature.
 To do this:

 - Click 'Contacts' up the left navigation menu.